vishvardhanreddy/AsyncProxy-task/README.md

 This is a Simple asynchronous HTTP proxy with range header and range query parameter support.
 This progam fulfills following requirements.

-To run the proxy on different port or address edit the environment section in docker-compose.yml.

 Task is to build an asynchronous HTTP proxy (see definition in RFC2616) complying to the requirements specified below.

-Requirements

 Range requests must be supported as defined in RFC2616, but also via range query parameter.